Hobby (HOU) to Galveston Shuttle

 Where exactly is the pickup point at Hobby for the shared shuttle?

-Shared shuttle pickup is at Passenger Pickup #3, outside Baggage Claim on the lower level.
+Shared shuttle pickup at Houston Hobby Airport (HOU) is at Passenger Pickup #3, outside Baggage Claim on the lower level.
 Hobby is a single-terminal airport, so there is no need to transfer between terminals.
 Exit through the doors marked Ground Transportation and follow signs for shared shuttle pickup.

 How long is the ride from Hobby Airport to Galveston?

-Typically 45 to 60 minutes.
+The shuttle from Hobby Airport (HOU) to Galveston takes 45 to 60 minutes typically.
 The route runs about 40 miles down I-45 South.
 On peak cruise Sundays, traffic can stretch the ride to 75 to 90 minutes, particularly near the Sam Houston Tollway interchange and the causeway onto Galveston Island.
 The shuttle runs direct — no intermediate stops.

 How much does the shuttle from Hobby to Galveston cost?

-Shared shuttle service starts at $30 per person, one-way.
+The shared shuttle from Hobby to Galveston is $35 per person, one-way.
 A private van starts at $195 for up to 5 passengers, regardless of group size within that vehicle.
 Round trip and larger-van rates are on the full pricing page.

 Should I fly into Hobby or Bush Intercontinental for a Galveston cruise?

-Hobby is the better choice for most Galveston cruise passengers.
+Hobby (HOU) is the better choice for most Galveston cruise passengers.
 It is 30 miles closer to the port, the drive is more predictable, and the airport itself is faster to navigate.
-IAH is the right call when your route is only available on airlines based there, or when the fare difference is significant enough to justify the extra 45 minutes of driving.
+IAH is the right call when your route is only available on airlines based there, or when the fare difference is significant enough to justify roughly an extra hour of driving.

 What time should I book my Hobby shuttle for a same-day cruise departure?